davisknowles/Video-Game-Analytics/README.md

 # Video Game Analytics: Heroes of Pymoli
-Analyze data for an independent video game company.
+Analyze data for an independent video game company using Python Pandas.

 ## Objective
 - Heroes of Pymoli, a new game, is free-to-play.
 But players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, generate a report that breaks down the game's purchasing data into meaningful insights.